jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: add a test-oriented set of store URLs to `site-template/policies.py.in` with short `partitionGranularity` and `hold` (M26) — the shipped MTS at `PARTITION_MONTH&hold=2` holds samples for about two months, so the second ETL hop cannot be observed in any test run, and the archive store also sits on the root filesystem with no threshold.
+Next session entry point: give the archive store its own filesystem on a test host and name that requirement among the host prerequisites in `docs/README.install.md` (M26) — the store resolves to the root volume with no quota, so an archiver that fills it takes the whole host, and the fill rate is still unknown.
+The other half of M26 is settled: the shipped MTS granularity is now `PARTITION_DAY`, matching the storage guide's recommended default, so the second ETL hop becomes eligible after about two days instead of two months and a soak can observe the whole chain.
 Seven rows are
 Ready: M9, M15 and M22-M26.
 M22's `256M` candidate default is validated only at
 idle; the load test requested from ansible-provision supplies the figure under load, the disk growth rate M26 needs, and the first observation of ETL movement anywhere.
 M8's Release Verification 2 and 3 passed on three provisioned hosts;
 Release Verification 1 and 4 remain, and M8 still waits on M9 and M15.
 M2
-(`b6a80af`), M17 (`a159b79`) and M21 (`a12516d`) have landed; M20 carries M17's
+(`b6a80af`), M17 (`a159b79`), M21 (`a12516d`) and M20 (`e513267`) have landed.
-T6 follow-up.

 ## Milestone